Variance-Aware Baselines and Adaptive Learning Rates for Reinforcement Learning with Verifiable Rewards: Conclusion and Limitation

 \section{Conclusion and Limitation}

 In this work, we developed a theoretical framework that rigorously characterizes the bias, variance, and convergence of policy optimization under mild assumptions.
-Our analysis establishes the optimal learning rate schedule, governed by the signal-to-noise ratio and amplified by sample breadth and depth, and identifies the gradient-weighted baseline as a principled solution for variance reduction.
-These findings close the long-standing gap between heuristic algorithmic approaches and rigorous mathematical guarantees.
-Building on these insights, we instantiate the framework into the \emph{OBLR-PO} algorithm, which consistently demonstrates stability and performance gains in large-scale post-training.
+Our analysis establishes an optimal learning-rate schedule governed by the signal-to-noise ratio and identifies the gradient-weighted baseline as a principled solution for variance reduction.
+These two improvements can be applied independently or combined as the full \emph{OBLR-PO} method.
+Experiments show that each improves performance individually, while their combination provides further gains.
+The learning-rate rule can also be naturally integrated with existing policy optimization methods to improve their performance.

-However, three limitations remain.
+However, two limitations remain.
 First, our guarantees are given with respect to an upper bound on the loss, leaving a gap to the realized optimization dynamics.
-Second, the L-smoothness assumption (Assumption~\ref{ass:2}), while common in theory, may not strictly hold in practice and requires further empirical validation.
-Third, our analysis does not explicitly account for the impact of KL divergence, leaving open questions about its theoretical role in shaping optimization and generalization.
+Second, the $L$-smoothness assumption (Assumption~\ref{ass:2}), while common in theory, may not strictly hold in practice and requires further empirical validation.
 We hope these findings motivate future work to tighten theoretical bounds and test assumptions in large-scale RL for LLMs.